 Ideally, a performance review should include:

-- 360-degree feedback: In addition to feedback from their manager and peers, the employee should complete a self-assessment
+360-degree feedback or or multi-rater feedback: In addition to feedback from their manager and peers, the employee should complete a self-assessment

 Remember: this isn’t only a chance to reward or punish.
 Your objective should be to keep your employee motivated leading into goal setting for the next performance cycle.

 This process should help you define your top performers (who should be rewarded as such), adequate performers, and those who need performance improvement plans.
 This is also a time to evaluate your succession planning.